-CoLab, in partnership with The Ian Potter Foundation, has funded the development of the Child Development Atlas (CDA), an interactive tool that plans to link data from multiple government agencies to build comprehensive child development, health and social profiles of WA communities.
+CoLab, in partnership with The Ian Potter Foundation, has funded the development of the Child Development Atlas (CDA), an interactive tool that plans to map data from multiple government agencies to build comprehensive child development, health and social profiles of WA communities.
 These neighbourhood social profiles will be overlayed with service delivery profiles to support policy makers, service providers and communities in providing effective service delivery to meet community needs.
 The project team will work with Government agencies to build a central location for currently siloed data.
 CoLab is further supporting this initiative by facilitating partnerships with service providers and communities to inform service delivery for WA children and families.

 The WA Commissioner for Children and Young People (CCYP) Outcomes Framework

 Telethon Kids and CoLab are supporting the Commissioner for Children and Young People WA to develop a project that aims to increase our shared understanding about whether life is improving for children and young people.
 Together we are developing a framework to monitor three core aspects of children’s wellbeing - safety, health and learning.
-This framework will be used by CCYP to inform its monitoring role (including an annual report to Parliament) and will remain consistent over the coming years.
+This framework will be used by CCYP to inform his monitoring role (including an annual report to Parliament) and will remain consistent over the coming years.

 Economic Understanding of Early Childhood Services